Is Cat Insurance Worth It?

 Collect quotes with different coverage levels

 Get quotes from at least three pet insurance companies and compare plans across reimbursement rates, deductibles and annual limits.
-A plan with 90% reimbursement and a $100 deductible costs more monthly but leaves you with far less out of pocket after a large claim, while a higher deductible lowers your premium but increases your share of each bill.
-Match the coverage level to both your monthly budget and how much financial risk you're comfortable carrying.
+A plan with 90% reimbursement and a $100 deductible costs more monthly but leaves you with far less out of pocket after a large claim.
+A higher deductible lowers your premium but increases your share of each bill.
+Match the coverage level to both your monthly budget and the financial risk you're comfortable carrying.

 5. 5